devzendo/digimorse-arduino-keyer/README.md

 Events
 ======
 Tapping the Morse key or paddle causes timing events to be emitted.
-The first tap will emit a 'start of keying' code, an ASCII > (greater than).
+The first tap will emit a 'start of keying' code, an ASCII S.

 As you key, at the end of the key down, a 'press' code will be emitted.
 This is a '+' followed by a 16-bit big-engian unsigned binary number